xarray-contrib/xarray.dev/src/posts/xarray-kvikio/index.md

 ds = xr.open_dataset("file.zarr", engine="kvikio", consolidated=False)
 ```

-Notice that importing `cupy_xarray` was not needed. `cupy_xarray` uses entrypoints to register the Kvikio backend with Xarray.
+Notice that importing `cupy_xarray` was not needed. `cupy_xarray` uses [entrypoints](https://packaging.python.org/en/latest/specifications/entry-points/) to register the kvikIO backend with Xarray.

 With this `ds.load()` will load directly to GPU memory and `ds` will now contain CuPy arrays.
 At present there are a few limitations: